 When our dog loves her new diet, we feel grateful, we feel empowered, and we feel that this is something real that we can do to help our friend in her fight.

 The entire process of food carries a lot of emotion, never more so than when we humans are fighting for our dog’s life.
-There are many factors that can effect whether our dog eats and enjoys the wonderful nutrition we have provided.
+There are many factors that can affect whether our dog eats and enjoys the wonderful nutrition we have provided.

 Dogs have dislikes and likes, just like humans do.
 Here are a few tips for you, if your dog isn’t wolfing her food.